sullof/inquirer-command-prompt/README.md

 # inquirer-command-prompt

-A prompt with history management and autocomplete for [Inquirer](https://github.com/SBoudrias/Inquirer.js)
+A simple, but powerful prompt with history management and autocomplete for [Inquirer](https://github.com/SBoudrias/Inquirer.js)

 ## Installation